Yandex Cloud

 • endpoint: S3 storage address.
 Object Storage is set to storage.yandexcloud.net.
 This is a default value.

 • fast-upload: Fast upload of large files to S3 storage.
-The possible values are as follows:
+The possible values are:

 • true (default): PXF generates files on the disk before sending them to S3 storage.